Sikorsky H-34: Civilian use

 The H-34's lift capacity was just sufficient to lift a Mercury space capsule.
 In 1961, the hatch of Mercury-Redstone 4 was prematurely detached and the capsule was filled with seawater.
 The extra weight was too much for the H-34 and the capsule, Liberty Bell 7, was emergency released and sank in deep water, remaining on the ocean floor until 1999.

-Sikorsky set up a production line in 1970 to remanufacture existing S-58 aircraft into the S-58T configuration, replacing the R-1820 engine with a pair of Pratt & Whitney Canada PT6T-3 Twin-Pac turboshafts; Sikorsky obtained a Federal Aviation Administration type certificate for the conversion in April 1971.
+The original piston-powered S-58s for the civilian and export market had their engines designated the Curtiss-Wright model 989C9HE-1, 989C9HE-2, or 998C9HE-2, which in most respects was identical to the R-1820-84 used on the military models.
+Sikorsky set up a production line in 1970 to remanufacture existing S-58 aircraft into the S-58T configuration, replacing the single piston engine with a pair of Pratt & Whitney Canada PT6T-3 Twin-Pac turboshafts; Sikorsky obtained a Federal Aviation Administration type certificate for the conversion in April 1971.
 The conversion enhanced safety, allowing the aircraft to continue flight after an engine failure, and greatly improved its hot and high performance; whereas the R-1820 could only provide full power up to an altitude of 700 ft, the paired PT-6s provide full power up to 6000 ft, and an S-58T can fly at maximum gross weight up to 5000 ft.
 The type certificate for the S-58T was sold to California Helicopter International in 1981.

 In the late 1980s and early 1990s, S-58T helicopters were operated by New York Helicopters in scheduled passenger airline service between JFK International Airport and East 34th Street Heliport, New York.